 - CETACEAN RESEARCH

-The Atlantic humpback dolphin (Sousa teuszii) is endemic to tropical waters along the west coast of Africa in the eastern Atlantic Ocean.
-The species is characterised by a robust body, a diagnostic long, thick hump on the dorsal surface on which the small dorsal fin is situated, and a long and slender beak.
+The Atlantic humpback dolphin (Sousa teuszii) is endemic to (sub)tropical waters along the west coast of Africa in the eastern Atlantic Ocean.
+The species is characterised by a robust body, a long and slender beak, and a diagnostic long, thick hump on the dorsal surface on which the small dorsal fin is situated.

-Given the lack of previous systematic information on the ecology of the species, Caroline Weir’s PhD research included a significant amount of focus on the Atlantic humpback dolphin.
-The occurrence of the species in Angolan waters was confirmed by an amateur naturalist during a kayak trip off Namibe Province in early 2004 (Alex Vogel, pers. comm.).
-Caroline therefore travelled to Namibe Province for two seasons (January and June/July) in 2008 to conduct boat and shore-based surveys aimed at assessing the distribution, population size, habitat preferences, behaviour and ecology of the species in this area.
-This research found that the Atlantic humpback dolphin occupied the study area in both seasons, and that the number of animals using the area was very small.
+Given the lack of previous systematic information on the ecology of the species, Caroline Weir’s PhD research included focus on the Atlantic humpback dolphin in Namibe Province in southern Angola (Weir, 2009, 2011).
+The work comprised boat and shore-based surveys aimed at assessing the distribution, population size, habitat preferences, behaviour and ecology of the species at two different times of year (January and June/July 2008).
+Atlantic humpback dolphins occupied the study area in both seasons, but the number of animals using the area was very small.
 Only 10 individuals were identified, most being photographed repeatedly in both seasons and including one calf born to a marked individual between the two study seasons.
 Photo-identification work was successfully carried out from both boat and shore, and the first acoustic data were recorded for this species anywhere in its range.
 Additionally the first dedicated focal-follow behavioural data were collected on the species, providing important information on habitat use.

-Caroline has more recently carried out field work on Atlantic humpback dolphin populations in two additional countries, Guinea and Senegal.
-Both surveys involved collecting information on the distribution, movements and abundance of dolphins using photo-identification methods, producing systematic scientific data that are needed for developing future management and conservation measures.
-There is a need to continue field work on this vulnerable species throughout its confirmed and potential range states in order to ensure its future protection.
+Both involved the collection of information on the distribution, movements and abundance of dolphins using photo-identification methods, producing systematic scientific data that are needed for developing future management and conservation measures.

 Weir, C.R.
 (2016).
 Atlantic humpback dolphins (Sousa teuszii) in the Saloum Delta (Senegal): distribution, relative abundance and photo-identification.
 African Journal of Marine Science, 38: 385–394.